Brain Injury Attorney Providing Answers About Emotions

-But when a person like you is vulnerable from a terrible incident involving a head injury in LA, you don’t want to deal with some college kid who can’t empathize with you.
-I know this because many of my clients fired their first attorney for being so arrogant and uncaring.
+But when a person like you is vulnerable to a terrible incident involving a head injury in LA, you don’t want to deal with some college kid who can’t empathize with you.
+I know this because many of my clients fired their first attorney for being arrogant and uncaring.
 Usually, the lawyer leaves you to deal with some obnoxious secretary.

-Anyways, the good news is you end up with me, and you get a blue-collar empathy with white-collar training and platinum level skill.
+Anyways, the good news is you end up with me, and you get a blue-collar empathy with white-collar training and platinum-level skill.
 In other words, you hire a 5-star lawyer who cares about people more and money less.
 But I digress.

 How can this be so common?
-Imagine a wheel or tire retread flying off a fast-moving diesel rig and coming right through the safety glass in your passenger car into your face, neck, and head?
-Moving right along, like most people, you live in a world filled with a multitude of various types of relationships.
+Imagine a wheel or tire retread flying off a fast-moving diesel rig and coming right through the safety glass in your passenger car into your face, neck, and head.
+Moving along, like most people, you live in a world filled with various types of relationships.

-- It All Stems From Childhood?
+It All Stems From Childhood?

-Surprisingly, many of the interactions you have with other people each day are based on feelings, thoughts, and emotions you carry with you from childhood.
+Surprisingly, many interactions you have with other people daily are based on feelings, thoughts, and emotions you carry with you from childhood.
 A disability or wrongful death of a close loved one to another person’s neglect can reactivate, trigger, or deepen the effects of anchored lousy childhood experiences.

 Because of my experience as a multi-million dollar advocate recognized by Newsweek Magazine as a “Personal Injury Litigator,” I am an authoritative expert in all things brain and body parts.
 As part of my vast experience working with brain injury victims and physicians during trials and litigation, I have gathered many concepts and ideas to assist couples, individuals, and others.
 Here you will find materials to assist you in understanding and coping with brain injuries.